 Once there, take a left by the Crab Inn, which will lead you down a cobbled lane to the top of Shanklin Chine, cross over the stream and then head up the steps to your left into Rylstone Gardens, carry on up through and out of the gardens cross over and walk up the long uphill of Luccombe Road, this will take you up and out of Shanklin past large houses and hotels and gradually into nature

 Luccombe to the Landslip, 15 minutes

-Stay on the road straight ahead now marked as the coastal path, you’ll see a house called ‘EASTCLIFF’ follow the windy path straight ahead (you are entering the AONB)
+Stay on the road straight ahead, now marked as the coastal path, and you’ll see a house called ‘EASTCLIFF’ follow the windy path straight ahead (you are entering the AONB)

 *look out for Luccombe Jam Man’s Jam table on the way.

 You’ll pass some nice houses, and the path opens out where you can see more of the downs surrounding the Luccombe village area.

 Carry on through on the coastal path, and if it’s time for tea (and it’s between May and September, and it’s Mon-Thurs and it’s a sunny day!), you may find *Dunnose cottage open for cream teas!
 They have a beautiful garden and make excellent homemade scones, very nice indeed.

 Having passed Dunnose cottage, carry on up the coastal path where you have a choice to either head up some steep steps (soon on your right) to the Culver Haven tea rooms at the top (from where you can enter back down into the Landslip via the Devils Chimney~ a steep stepped dark path through a fissure in the rocks)

 Or carry on straight ahead, where you’ll find a gate at the entrance to the Landslip.